 Average plumber salary by state

-When looking at the plumbing industry as a whole, it can be helpful to see the average hourly amount in each individual state.
+Along with looking at the plumbing industry as a whole, it’s helpful to see the average hourly amount in each individual state.

-Keep in mind that this average includes both the high and low amounts, and is across a variety of positions, from temporary or contract worker all the way up to Master Plumber.
+Keep in mind that this average includes every level plumber, from apprentice all the way up to Master Plumber.

-However, knowing the average hourly rate (and combining it with the other data) should give you some context for which states tend to pay the most and which pay the least.
+That being said, knowing the average hourly rate (combined with the other data) should give you some context for which states tend to pay the most and which pay the least.

 Salary range for plumbers

-Note that, again, this range includes a variety of positions.
-Pay scale for a plumber is not only based on location, but certifications and years of experience.
-The highest rate could represent a Master Plumber, while a licensed journeyman is the median, and an apprentice would receive half of that rate, representing the lower end of the scale.
-In collecting this data, we didn’t exclude any listings based on the job title listed, so it includes all types of roles.
+Now again, this range includes a variety of positions, and the range of pay for plumbers is quite expansive.
+The pay scale for plumbers is not only based on location but certifications and years of experience.
+The highest rate could represent a Master Plumber, while a licensed journeyman is the median, and an apprentice would receive half of that rate, representing the lower end of the scale/

 Cities with the highest plumbing salaries